-Well, yes and no. While it’s true that both adult cat food and kitten food comes jam packed with all the vitamins, minerals and antioxidants your fur baby needs to thrive, the ratio of these, as well as how much protein and fat a dish has, is very much determined by the age and stage of our feline friends.
+Surely, cat food is cat food?
+Well, actually no. Although both are highly nutritious and jam-packed with all the vitamins, minerals and antioxidants your fur baby needs to thrive, ratios are crucial.
+It’s also important to feed cats and kittens the correct amount of protein and fat and the levels are very much determined by the age and stage of our feline friends.

-Although feeding your kitten cat food or your cat kitten food on a one off occasion is unlikely to do any harm, it’s best to stick to giving your feline friend a dish that’s been specially formulated to meet their needs.
-Below, we explain the differences between kitten food and cat food and dive into the drawbacks of feeding the wrong food to your fur baby.
+So while feeding your kitten the best cat food or your cat the best kitten food on a one off occasion is unlikely to do any harm, it’s best to stick to giving your feline friend a dish that’s been specially formulated to meet their needs.
+So let’s look at the ins and out of kitten food vs cat food and why it’s a good idea to stick to what it says on the box.

 Kitten food vs cat food: What’s the difference?